semviviaith/OpenNote-Compose/README.md

 ## 🌎 Translations

-Currently supports Chinese, English, German and Turkish.
+Currently supports Chinese, English, German and Turkish. khmer,

 ## 💡 How to Use OpenNote with Markdown, LaTeX Math, and Mermaid Diagrams?